-The provisions of ASC Topic 740, Accounting for Income Taxes (ASC 740), require an assessment of both positive and negative evidence when determining whether it is more likely than not that deferred tax assets are recoverable.
-For the years ended December 31, 2023 and 2022, based on all available objective evidence, including the existence of cumulative losses, the Company determined that it was not more likely than not that the net deferred tax assets were fully realizable.
+The provisions of ASC 740, require an assessment of both positive and negative evidence when determining whether it is more likely than not that deferred tax assets are recoverable.
+For the years ended December 31, 2024 and 2023, based on all available objective evidence, including the existence of cumulative losses, the Company determined that it was not more likely than not that the net deferred tax assets were fully realizable.
 Accordingly, the Company determined that a full valuation allowance against its U.S. (federal and state), French and China deferred tax assets is appropriate.
 The Company intends to maintain a full valuation allowance on net deferred tax assets until sufficient positive evidence exists to support reversal of the valuation allowance.
-During the years ended December 31, 2023 and 2022, the valuation allowance was \$33.8 million and \$24.6 million, respectively.
+During the years ended December 31, 2024, and 2023, the valuation allowance was \$41.5 million and \$33.8 million, respectively.

-The valuation allowance increased by \$9.1 million and \$8.2 million during the years ended December 31, 2023 and 2022, respectively, primarily due to changes in the U.S. research and development tax credits, stock compensation deferred tax assets, and capitalized research and experimental expenses.
-The Company recorded an income tax benefit as a result of release of a portion of its valuation allowance for the year ended December 31, 2022 related to the acquisition of Semifore.
+The valuation allowance increased by \$7.7 million and \$9.1 million during the years ended December 31, 2024, and 2023, respectively, primarily due to changes in the U.S. research and development tax credits, stock compensation deferred tax assets, and capitalized research and experimental expenses.